NoaLwx/CreatieCoding_blog.1/posts/first-blog-post.md

 <iframe src="https://editor.p5js.org/NoaLwx/full/Vcr-J_mLX" width=500 height=300></iframe>

-## Trying different way of remaking goodbye farewell by Rafaël Rozendaal
+## Remaking goodbye farewell by Rafaël Rozendaal
  By observing the website, I identified 2 element in this web art: `the moon` and `the moving light reflection on the water surface`.

 The moon is easy to code since it's just a circle in the middle of the width and around 3/4 up the height.